OwenLoughery/Portfolio/Internship_Work/GoPro/Visuals/README.md

 **Efficiency Vs. Impact:**

 Graph visualizing event performance by comparing efficiency (CPM - cost per 1,000 impressions) versus Impact (total impressions generated).
-The plot is log-scaled on the y-axis to account for the extreme variation in audience reach across events. \nThe vertical red line at CPM = 10 separates efficient (right side) from inefficient (left side) events. \nThe horizontal blue line at 1,250,000 impressions separates high-impact (above) from low-impact (below) events. \nThe resulting quadrants reflect how we decided to classify the ROI profiles of the events.
+The plot is log-scaled on the y-axis to account for the extreme variation in audience reach across events.

+The vertical red line at CPM = 10 separates efficient (right side) from inefficient (left side) events.

+The horizontal blue line at 1,250,000 impressions separates high-impact (above) from low-impact (below) events.

+The resulting quadrants reflect how we decided to classify the ROI profiles of the events.